robfatland/serverless/azure/tutorial.md

 <BR><BR>

-If all goes well you arrive at a confirmation message.
+If all goes well we arrive at a confirmation message.

 <BR><BR>